Nick Maton Player Props: Tigers vs. Royals

 Nick Maton At The Plate

-- Maton has had at least one RBI in 21.9% of his games this year (16 of 73), with more than one RBI five times (6.8%).
-He has also accounted for three or more of his team's runs in four contests.
+- Maton has picked up an RBI in 22.7% of his games this year, with more than one RBI in 6.7% of his games.
+He has also produced three or more runs in four contests.

-- In 23 of 73 games this year, he has scored, including multiple runs once.
+- He has scored at least once 23 times this year (30.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.